reTHINK-project/dev-qos-support/lhcb/README.md

 To launch the docker images, you can use the following commands:
 ```
 docker run -it rethink/lhcb-broker
-docker run -it rethink/lhcb-database
+docker run -it rethink/lhcb-client
 ```
 Starting the images this way, you can also use the supported launch options declared below.
-For example, in order to have the LHCB Client connect to a specific IP and setup a WebSocket, you can use the following command:
+For example, in order to have the LHCB Client connect to a specific IP, you can use the following command:
 ```
-docker run -it rethink/lhcb-database -h 172.17.0.2 -ws
+docker run -it rethink/lhcb-client -h 172.17.0.2
 ```
 Please note that the LHCB Client by default tries to connect to a LHCB Broker using `localhost`.
 Therefore, when running the docker image for the LHCB CLient, you have to specify the IP/host of the LHCB Broker, unless you use the docker specific `--net=host` option (for both LHCB Broker and LHCB Client).